ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/01-problems-algorithm-and-programs.md

 The downside is that high level of technical detail tends to obscure the important parts of the algorithm.
-For a simple algorithm like linear search, executable code in any well known programming language is fine as an explanation, but for more complicated algorithms the difference between an algorithm description and an implementation can be several lines of code.
+For a simple algorithm like linear search, executable code in any well known programming language is fine as an explanation, but for more complicated algorithms the difference between an algorithm description and an implementation can be several hundred lines of code.
 Pseudocode, as frequently used by this book, offers a nice compromise between the precision of a programming language and the flexibility of natural language.